 “From what I have known of Meghan she is not someone who is materialistic.
 If you give her a book, she will be happy, as long as it’s thoughtful,” said Chopra in an interview with E!
 News.

-Next: Here’s what they might ask for.
+Next: Here’s what they asked for.

-The gift they might request
+The gift they requested

 Next: They won’t be the first royal couple to ask for donations.